-Please refer to the "Class or group sizes" section in the guidance.
+Please refer to the "Class or group sizes" section in the guidance and sections 2 and 8 in the "Planning guide for early years and childcare settings" guidance.
 Early years settings should follow EYFS ratios as stated in the statutory framework and in the EYFS: coronavirus disapplications guidance.
 Please take into account your own situation, the size and layout of the building, access to outdoors, access to toilets and hand washing facilities as well as staffing levels and the needs of individual children.
+Where possible, children should be kept in small groups ("bubbles" or "cohorts") of 8 children.
+Providers are expected to ensure that there are no more than 16 children in a group at a time.
+The key aim is to keep groups small and keep groups consistent to avoid contamination.